omegacoreFLL/PythFinder/README.md

 # Description
 ``PythFinder`` was developed by team [Omega Core][6] in the scope of enhancing motion planning for the First Lego League competition.

-Usually teams use blocks for coding their autonomus routines, because of the lack of ``micropython / python`` documentation online.
+Usually teams use blocks for coding their autonomous routines because of the lack of ``micropython / python`` documentation online.
-This approach may be faster compiling, but it sacrifices reliability.
+This approach may be faster to compile, but it sacrifices reliability.

-With this in consideration, we chose micropython as the main language to run onto our ``EV3`` brick.
-Throughout the 2023-2024 [Masterpiece][8] season we experimented on-the-go motion calculations and concluded that it was **way to slow** for competitive usage.
-As a result, our focus shifted more onto pre-calculated motion (also known as [feedforward control][9]).
+With this in mind, we chose micropython as the main language to run on our ``EV3`` brick.
+Throughout the 2023-2024 [Masterpiece][8] season, we experimented with on-the-go motion calculations and concluded that they were **way too slow** for competitive usage.
+As a result, our focus shifted more toword pre-calculated motion (also known as [feedforward control][9]).

 Because [``LEGO®``][10] allowed bricks' processors aren't capable of doing fast calculations, creating a script that would do just that seemed to be the way.

 <br/>
 <br/>

-So we developed a ``trajectory generator tool``, which runs localy on your machine and generates a .txt file with all the necessary information for the robot to mimic the desired movements.
-You just need to copy the generated text into the robot's code folder to be read on the initialization.
+So we developed a ``trajectory generator tool`` that runs locally on your machine and generates a .txt file with all the necessary information for the robot to mimic the desired movements.
+You just need to copy the generated text into the robot's code folder to be read during the initialization.

 On the robot side, there is a simplified version of just the following aspect of the library, along with methods to construct trajectories back from the ``.txt`` file decomposition.

-Because of this operation, after starting the program, for an average max-points scoring code, there will be a time window of 2 - 5 minutes, when the robot loads all the data (assuming 7-8 different launches).
-In this time, the code won't be accessible.
+Because of this operation, after starting the program, for an average max-points scoring code, there will be a time window of 2 - 5 minutes when the robot loads all the data (assuming 7-8 different launches).
+At this time, the code won't be accessible.
-Obviously, the time needed for reading data depents on the data amount, which can be manipulated by the user in multiple ways we'll describe later.
+Obviously, the time needed for reading data depends on the data amount, which can be manipulated by the user in multiple ways we'll describe later.
-**We recommend you to start the program with at least 5 minutes before the match.**
+**We recommend that you start the program at least 5 minutes before the match.**

 But '*why would this method be better?*' you might ask.
-The answear is **consistency**.
-This library uses techniques found in industrial robotics control systems, enhancing the precision through acceleration limitation profiles, multithreading actions for running multiple motor outputs at the same time and more.
+The answer is **consistency**.
+This library uses techniques found in industrial robotics control systems, enhancing precision through acceleration limitation profiles, multithreading actions for running multiple motor outputs at the same time, and more.

-It's a small price to have one of the most reliable autonomus programs in the FLL competition.
+It's a small price to have one of the most reliable autonomous programs in the FLL competition.

 <br/>
 <br/>

-To clarify, this library is **NOT EV3 depentent**, even though we developed it on this type of brick.
+To clarify, this library is **NOT EV3 dependent**, even though we developed it on this type of brick.
 Because the hardware is separated from this library, ``SPIKE PRIME`` or ``NXT`` robots can still benefit from the .txt file.

 For now, we have a plug-and-play implementation **ONLY** for EV3 robots [pythfinder-quick-start][11], other bricks would need custom implementation of the reading and using of the data.
-We also recommend running the code for all launches in one program, to not deal with loading waiting in the match.
+We also recommend running the code for all launches in one program to not deal with loading and waiting in the match.

-If you need help in this implementation, contact us on our instagram ([@omega.core][12]), we would love to help!
+If you need help with this implementation, contact us on our Instagram ([@omega.core][12]).
+We would love to help!

-We would like to create a ``quick-start`` for every FLL-legal brick, but we don't have any besides EV3 at the moment, to be able to do tests.
-If you want to **colaborate with us** in this project by any means, don't hesitate to contact us. 💚🤍
+We would like to create a ``quick-start`` for every FLL-legal brick, but we don't have any besides EV3 at the moment to be able to do tests.
+If you want to **collaborate with us** on this project by any means, don't hesitate to contact us. 💚🤍

 <br/>
 <br/>